QuentinLetort/3-musketeers/cash/README.md

 ```sh
 ❯ node bin/index.js
 ```
-It will return the conversion rate from a default currency (USD) to others (USD, EUR, GBP, JPY by default)
+It will return the conversion rate from a default currency (USD) to others (USD, EUR, GBP, JPY by default).

 #### Get the conversion rate for particular currencies